Elevation: 9,381 ft

-Morse Creek Road/FSR-094 is located exactly 10.2 miles S of US-93 on the [paved] Pahsimeroi Highway.
-From the signed turnoff on the E side of the highway, drive 4.3 miles to the Challis National Forest boundary.
-At 6.2 miles, park in a pullout on the R/E side of the road (6,220 feet).
+Morse Creek Road/FSR-094 is located exactly 10.2 miles south of US-93 on the [paved] Pahsimeroi Highway.
+From the signed turnoff on the east side of the highway, drive 4.3 miles to the Challis National Forest boundary.
+At 6.2 miles, park in a pullout on the right/east side of the road (6,220 feet).
 FST-071 (signed) is across the road.

 The terrain leading up to, and around, this saddle is confusing.
-It’s thickly forested (albeit completely burnt) and has 2-3 large cairns along the trail just BEFORE you reach the saddle.
+It’s thickly forested (albeit completely burnt) and has two or three large cairns along the trail just BEFORE you reach the saddle.
 The saddle is in a wide, flat burn area with lots of charred pines.
 You might not even realize that you are on a saddle.
-But if you peek through the snags, you will see a burnt summit off in the distance to your SW.
+But if you peek through the snags, you will see a burnt summit off in the distance to your southwest.
 That summit is Peak 9381 and you must now do a rather unpleasant bushwhack to get there.

-From the saddle, bushwhack S then SW in open, burnt forest with lots of blowdown to navigate.
+From the saddle, bushwhack south then southwest in open, burnt forest with lots of blowdown to navigate.
 There is some brush and rocky outcrops as well.
-Find a game trail on the E/L side of the ridge crest to expedite the tedious ascent.
+Find a game trail on the left/east side of the ridge crest to expedite the tedious ascent.
 The top of Peak 9381 is a tangle of downed timber and brush.
-There were no signs of previous ascent, so I built a summit cairn with the few pieces of talus that I could find.
-The high point seems to be in the middle of the somewhat-elongated summit area, as the USGS topo map suggests.
+There were no signs of previous ascent so I built a summit cairn with the few pieces of talus that I could find.
+The high point seems to be in the middle of the somewhat-elongated summit area as the USGS topo map suggests.